3mdeb/96boards-docs-wiki/Openstack-Liberty.md

 #### Finalize installation

-TODO: Ensure that vnc and spice are disabled in /etc/nova/nova.conf.
+Ensure that vnc and spice are disabled in `/etc/nova/nova.conf`.
+Look for the following keys in `nova.conf` and set them to False:

-Omit this section of the guide.
+[vnc]
+enabled = False

+[spice]
+enabled = False

+If you make changes to nova.conf, restart the nova services:

+    $ sudo service nova-compute restart

 ## Add the Networking service (Neutron)